 According to the Colonial Times, a woman assigned to an outside position “must return to the Factory, so soon as she has obtained (we need not say by what means) a sufficient sum of money to enable herself and her companion to procure such indulgences, as the Factory can supply, or, rather, as can be supplied by certain individuals, connected with the Factory.”

 A later inquiry heard employers struggled to retain factory women as servants.
-While employers denied them such luxuries as tobacco, rum, gin, brandy, eggs, tea and sugar, they could purchase all that on the sly in the factory.
+Mainly because they denied the women luxuries like tobacco, rum, gin, brandy, eggs, tea and sugar, that they could purchase on the sly from corrupt staff at the factory.

 Some of the women lived very well indeed, managing to somehow obtain assigned positions, as the paper implied, in local brothels.